MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 **Guide Book**
 Ich bin Vietnamesisch / I am a Vietnamese
 Wir sind Amerikaner / we are American
-> in German no "ein" needed
+> in German no "ein" needed.
+No need for "Ich bin ein Vietnamesisch"

 Psychologie - Psychology
 	Psychologie ist schwer - Psychology is difficult